-The association of the MS with higher CV risk, poor survival, and increased incidence of tumors is well established in the general population (3,4,11).
-In the LT setting, data on the effects of MS after LT, particularly the higher rates of CVE (but not poorer survival), are well established (12).
-However, data on the effects of MS already present before

-LT are lacking.
+The association of the MS with higher CV risk, poor survival and increased incidence of tumors is well established in the general population (3,4,11).
+In the LT arena, data on the effects of the MS after LT, particularly the higher rates of CVE (but not poorer survival) are well established (12); yet the data on the effects of the MS present before LT are lacking.

-The main results of our study can be summarized as follows: the presence of MS among LT candidates increases gradually over time; pre-LT MS is associated with the development of CVE after LT, and this association is higher in those patients who develop the MS after LT; pre-LT MS is not associated with the development of de novo tumors, nor with early and late mortality after LT; and renal dysfunction is the most important condition that is associated with early and late survival.
+The main results of our study can be summarized as follow: the presence of MS among LT candidates is increasing gradually over time; pre-LT MS is associated with the development of CVE after LT and this association is higher to those patients that develop the MS after LT; pre-LT MS is not associated with the development of de novo tumors nor early and late mortality after LT; renal dysfunction is the most important condition which is associated with early and late survival.

-In our study, MS was present in 20 % of our LT candidates, which is similar to reports in the general population and other series with rates ranging from 6 % to 22 % (12,13).
-In addition, we found that MS was more frequent in the older population, and in those with alcohol or NASH etiologies, as described in other studies (14).
-Importantly, the increasing prevalence with time, as previously described by Fussner et al. (15), is concerning, with only 16 % of candidates having this condition in 2012 compared to a third in 2017.
+In our study, the MS was present in 20% of our LT candidates, a rate similar to that described in the general population and other series with percentages that range from 6% to 22% (12,13).
+In addition, we found that the MS was more frequent in the older population, and in those with alcohol or NASH etiologies, as described in other studies (14).
+Importantly, the increasing prevalence with time, previously described by Fussner et al (15) is concerning, with only 16% of candidates having this condition in 2012 compared to a third in 2017.

-Post-LT MS prevalence was lower than described in the literature (25 % in our series vs 45-50 % in the USA literature) but higher than in the general population (16,17).
-Geographic disparities and the time of evaluation, which was one year after transplantation, may explain these differences.
+Post-LT MS prevalence was lower than described in the literature (25% in our series vs 45-50% in the USA literature) but higher than in the general population (16,17).
+Geographic disparities and the time of evaluation, one year after transplantation, may explain these differences.

-We found a positive association between pre-LT MS and post-LT CVE.
-In different series, the incidence of CVE after LT ranges between 10 %-20 % at 3-5 years (14,18), with an impact on short and long-term survival.
-In fact, it is considered the 3rd cause of late mortality.
-In our center, factors that have been previously reported to be associated with increased CVE post-LT include pre-LT DM, AHT, Framingham score risk before LT, renal dysfunction and age (19).
-We can now add the presence of the MS before LT as an independent factor associated with the development of CVE post-LT.
+We indeed found a positive association between pre-LT MS and post-LT CVE.
+In different series, the incidence of CVE after LT has ranged between 10%-20% at 3-5 years (14,18), with an impact on short and long-term survival; indeed, it is considered the 3rd cause of late mortality.
+In our centre, factors that have been previously reported to be associated with increased CVE post-LT include pre-LT DM, AHT, Framingham score risk before LT, renal dysfunction and age (19).
+We now add the presence of the MS before LT as an independent factor associated with the development of CVE post-LT.

 The relationship between post-LT MS and increased risk of post-transplant CVE and short-term survival has been described in several series (12,20,21).
-Albeldawi et al. showed that patients with MS post-LT had significantly more CVE than those without it ((18 % vs 7 %) p < 0.001), speculating that MS alone could predict up to 25 % of all cases of new-onset CV disease (22).
-Mari-Laryea et al showed that the cumulative incidence of major CVE was statistically more frequent in the post-MS group (MS: 8 %,

-24 %, 29 % at 1, 2 and 5 years of follow-up vs 3 %, 6 %, 10 % in non-MS cases) (p = 0.003) (20).
-A meta-analysis showed that developing MS post-LT increased the risk of having a CVE by approximately 4 times compared to those without MS post-LT, without affecting all-cause mortality (3,23).
+Albeldawi et al showed that patients with MS post-LT had significantly more CVE than those without [(18% vs 7%) p< 0.001] speculating that MS alone could predict up to 25% of all cases of new-onset CV disease (22).
+Mari-Laryea et al showed that the cumulative incidence of major CVE was statistically more frequent in the post- MS group (MS: 8%, 24%, 29% at 1, 2 and 5-years follow-up vs 3%, 6 %, 10 % in non-MS) (p=0.003) (20).
+A meta-analysis showed that developing MS post-LT increased the risk of having a CVE by approximately 4 times compared to those without MS post-LT without affecting all-cause mortality (3, 23).